SaraMathews/My-Healthy-Mind/README.md

 ### Log Daily Journal

 - This features allows the users to record their daily thoughts, emotions and happenings of the day.
-With the additional features of rating their day and upload a photo, the user can create a more personalised and memorable journal.
+With the additional features of rating their day and uploading a photo, the user can create a more personalised and memorable journal.
 - A success message is displayed when the journal has been successfully submitted.

 ![Daily Journal](docs/dailyjournal.png)